ardihikaru/eagleeye/orchestration-gpu/deployment/README.md

 	scheduler-stream-service.yaml
    scheduler.yaml
    start-ee.yaml
+   timwilliam-regcred.yaml
 ```
 - We separate the features that each micro-services uses and put them under a folder with the corresponding micro-service name.
-- To generate the K8S yaml file, we use `kustomization`
+- To generate the K8S yaml file, we use `Kustomization`
 	- Generate the yaml file by running the following command, e.g.:
-		- `$ kubectl kustomize build detection > detection.yaml`
+		- `$ kubectl kustomize ./detection > detection.yaml`
 	- To generate the final yaml file which is `start-ee.yaml`, we use the command:
 		- `$ kubectl kustomize . > start-ee.yaml`
 	- **Note that you have to generate a new yaml file every time a modification is made!!!**